wainuiomata/pongo2gin/README.md

 Requirements
 ------------

-Requires Gin 1.9 or higher and Pongo2 version 5.
+Requires Go 1.18 or higher, Gin and Pongo2 version 5.

 ## Installation